 Copyright by US Ghost Adventures

 Most of the other hauntings are a bit more hair raising than a simple prank.
 They are full-fledged horror movie and balls to the wall scary.
 The general description of the entity perpetrating them is of a woman in black, possibly a nun who lived in the old convent, with long raven hair and something of an unsettling vibe to her.
-She’s believed to be an omen of ill times.
-She was there when a fire broke out in 2008.
-Her image was seen weeks prior to the disappearance of various girls around campus.
-And, when Kennedy was shot in Dallas, students swore the saw her figure staring out a window in the direction of that city.

 The restless nun has been, as opposed to Jack that likes to call Pacelli Hall his home, seen all around campus.
 Her story is the kind of nightmare fodder students like to tell each other just to raise hell and cause a bit of panic.

-“I thought people were going to say I was crazy or on drugs.
-I’ve never seen Jack, but the nun, the nun is something else… I’ve defiantly seen the nun.
-There’s this grotto and dozens of students, I included, have seen a woman crying near it.
-It’s really freaky because each time you try to get her here, she just disappears.”
+“I thought people were going to say I was crazy or on something.
+I’ve never seen Jack—but the nun?
+That’s something else,” said Devon Franklin, a Sociology major.
+“There’s this grotto, and dozens of students—including me—have seen a woman crying near it.
+It’s really freaky, because every time you try to approach her, she just disappears.”

 Book A River City Ghosts Tour And See For Yourself